History of Asia: India

+The Kushan Empire (Sanskrit: कुषाण राजवंश, Kuṣāṇa Rājavaṃśa; 1st–3rd centuries AD), founded by Central Asian invaders from the northwest, became a major power across northern India and Central Asia.
+Under Emperor Kanishka (c.
+127–150 AD), the Kushans were notable patrons of Buddhism, supporting its spread along the Silk Roads into Central Asia and China.
+While Buddhism flourished under their rule, in later centuries its close association with foreign dynasties contributed to perceptions of it as an “outside” religion, a factor in its eventual decline within India.

+The Gupta Empire (Sanskrit: गुप्त राजवंश, Gupta Rājavaṃśa), founded by Chandragupta I around AD 320, later unified much of northern India through conquest and alliance.
+Gupta rule covered less territory than the Mauryas but brought long-lasting stability and is remembered as a classical age of Indian civilization, marked by advances in art, science, and literature.
+By the mid-6th century AD, sustained invasions by the Hūṇas and internal divisions contributed to Gupta decline and fragmentation.

 Classical China

 Zhou dynasty

 Since 1029 BC, the Zhou dynasty (周朝 (Zhōu Cháo, Chou Ch'ao) [tʂóʊ tʂʰɑ̌ʊ]), had existed in China and it would continue to until 258 BC.
 The Zhou dynasty had been using a feudal system by giving power to local nobility and relying on their loyalty in order to control its large territory.
 As a result, the Chinese government at this time tended to be very decentralized and weak, and there was often little the emperor could do to resolve national issues.
 Nonetheless, the government was able to retain its position with the creation of the Mandate of Heaven, which could establish an emperor as divinely chosen to rule.
 The Zhou additionally discouraged the human sacrifice of the preceding eras and unified the Chinese language.
 Finally, the Zhou government encouraged settlers to move into the Yangtze River valley, thus creating the Chinese Middle Kingdom.

 But by 500 BC, its political stability began to decline due to repeated nomadic incursions and internal conflict derived from the fighting princes and families.
 This was lessened by the many philosophical movements, starting with the life of Confucius.
 His philosophical writings (called Confucianism) concerning the respect of elders and of the state would later be popularly used in the Han dynasty.
 Additionally, Laozi's concepts of Taoism, including yin and yang and the innate duality and balance of nature and the universe, became popular throughout this period.
 Nevertheless, the Zhou dynasty eventually disintegrated as the local nobles began to gain more power and their conflict devolved into the Warring States period, from 402 to 201 BC.